 Getting there is easy as it’s very central to the city, you can take a taxi or the number one bus also stops there.
 Up to the temple is fairly relaxing stroll with some stairs and inclined paths up to the temple with lots of monkeys along the way.
 On arrival you’ll find plenty of snack stalls, and Siwawa restaurants, more about that one later.
 Head to the left and you’ll find the ticket box which is probably one of the best value tickets in China at 10RMB.
 In the gate and admire the beautiful gardens while keeping an eye out for the monkeys.
 Why?
 They’re cute little savages.
 If you’re carrying anything, they’ll want some of that action, be a bag, drink, anything.
 They’re not afraid to jump on your head either, much to the amusement of other park guests who’ll be filling their SD cards with happy snaps of the foreigner with a monkey on their face.

 More photos of Qinglingshan Park and Hongfu Temple

 Be sure to admire the lake, the public square dancing, the men serenading on the hillside among the trees, the monkeys, the different aspects, the cave and most importantly the temple.

 Eating in Guiyang can be challenging for some, they love strong flavors and love spicy food.
-It’s a choice of two chili here with extensive use of Sichuan Pepper and chili.
-A safe meal that is a local specialty is Siwawa, and its quite tasty and super fresh.
+It’s a choice of two ways to die from mouth burning fury here with extensive use of Sichuan Pepper and chili.
+A safe meal that is a local specialty is Siwawa, and it’s quite tasty and super fresh.

 A special vegetable used in Siwawa is Zhe Er Gen, a peppery root vegetable which is native to Guizhou, be sure to try it out (the thick short root vegetable in the picture above among the noodles and pickled radish.